-- Run multiple instances of Simian on one PC for complete redundancy in multiple station environments. - Launch and run other Windows programs. - Outgoing Serial communication with external devices. - Programmable log import for compatibility with virtually any traffic and billing system.
+- Run multiple instances of Simian on one PC for complete redundancy in multiple station environments. - Launch and run other Windows programs. - Controllable via console buttons or contact closures. - Up to 32 relays to control external devices (tape machines, satellite receivers, even coffee makers (iiii). - Up to 32 incoming "Triggers" to accept control from the receiver, air board or other device. - Serial communication with external devices. - Programmable log import for compatibility with virtually any traffic and billing system. - Support for unlimited number of broadcast networks.